home // human.exe // childhood

 • Ecological systems theory situates child development within nested environmental contexts.

-See also culture
+See also the skinny

 These frameworks reveal childhood not as a fixed biological stage, but as a malleable concept deeply intertwined with societal dynamics, power structures, and cultural interpretations.